yvesdb/jekyll-now/_drafts/2020-05-28-Deploying Docker containers in Cloud Foundry using a private registry.md

 	Repository                Tag   Digest         Namespace   Created         Size     Security status
 	de.icr.io/ydbns/tinyapp   1.0   ba2f1c028c72   ydbns       4 minutes ago   365 MB   3 Issues

-We can already see that the vulneraility scanner has scanned the image and reports 3 issues.
+We can already see that the vulnerability scanner has scanned the image and reports 3 issues.
-You can review the issues by requesting a vulnerability assemsment for the image:
+You can review the issues by requesting a vulnerability assessment for the image:

 	# ic cr va de.icr.io/ydbns/tinyapp:1.0
 	Checking security issues for 'de.icr.io/ydbns/tinyapp:1.0'...